Jun 25, 2026

 Timing Your Supplements for Optimal Results

 While you can take them together, some people find that specific timing helps them get the most out of their routine.
-Here is a general guide on how to structure your day:
+If you are wondering "can magnesium and probiotics be taken together" at the exact same moment, the answer is yes, but here is a more precise guide for those who want to optimize:

 Probiotics: Morning or Pre-Meal

 Many people find that taking probiotics on an empty stomach—about 30 minutes before breakfast—is most effective.
 This allows the beneficial bacteria to move through the stomach more quickly when acid levels are lower.
-However, some modern formulations are designed to be taken with food.
-Always follow the specific instructions on our product labels for the best results.
+However, if you have a sensitive stomach, taking them with a light meal is a perfectly acceptable alternative.

 Magnesium Glycinate: Evening or Post-Workout